MARYT-Studio/Engraving/README.md

 ## Overview

-Engraving is a simple tweak utility for SlashBlade mod.
+Engraving (named after the meaning of Hanzi "錾", patterns that carved on the body of sword) is a simple tweak utility for SlashBlade mod.

 Currentyly Engraving has features below: